Digichem-Project/openprattle/README.md

 > will be silently discarded.

 Charge and multiplicity are only supported with the `Pybel_converter` backend.
-This means that to convert from a format that is not supported by pybel (most noticeably ChemDraw's .cdx), two conversions should be performed in sequence:
+This means that to convert from a format that is not supported by Pybel (most noticeably ChemDraw's .cdx), two conversions should be performed in sequence:
 ```
 from openprattle import Openbabel_converter, Pybel_converter